Rain44556/Rain44556/README.md

 ###

 <p align="left">I have completed my bachelors in Electrical and Electronic Engineering.
 I have experience in  IoT research and microcontroller projects, and I am now exploring the exciting world of web development!
-As a junior developer, I am eager to continue learning and growing my skills in these areas!</p>
+As a junior developer, I’m excited to keep expanding my knowledge and improving my skills in these areas!</p>

+###

+<h3 align="left">✨ Current Activities</h3>

+###

+<li align="left">Recently exploring TanStack Query to improve my data fetching and state management skills in React applications.</li>
+<li align="left">Exploring New Tools and libraries like "ShadCN UI", Formik, and React Hook Form </li>
+<li align="left">Exploring Next.js at a beginner level.</li>

 ###